Graduate Program in Nursing

 The plan of study is designed as an entry point for students who have earned a MSN degree to prepare for leadership roles and influence systems of care.
 This dual degree program provides a path to their career goals while saving time and money, preparing them with the doctoral level nursing Essentials as well as the critical business and management skills needed by successful health care leaders(see track information on the Plans of Study page).

-Base fee per credit for the DNP program is $840 for the 2018-19 academic year.
+Base fee per credit for the DNP program is $840 for the 2018-19 academic year, and $850 per credit hour for the 2019-2020 academic year.
 Additional course fees apply.
 Federal loan monies may be available to those who qualify.
 Contact the Viterbo University Financial Aid office for information: (608)796-3900.

-Tuition for the DNP/MBA dual degree program for 2018-19 is $725 per credit (additional course fees apply to NURS 800, 801, 820, and 825 courses).
+Tuition for the DNP/MBA dual degree program for 2018-19 is $725 per credit, and $745 per credit for the 2019-2020 academic year (additional course fees apply to NURS 800, 801, 820, and 825 courses).
 Though the number of required practicum hours may vary depending on the applicant's academic background, the post-Master's DNP/MBA dual degree program requires a minimum of 49 credits, and the post-BSN DNP/MBA program requires 62 credits.

 The graduate program prepares nursing leaders who are dedicated to improving the health outcomes of diverse populations through advanced knowledge and skills, ethical leadership, and faithful service within their chosen roles and settings.